sharpnife/cpp-debug-variables/README.md

 > a -> [1, 2, 3]

 ## Disclaimer
-  Not all the types are supported, I've priotrized including all the common types which a person typically would use in programming compettions.
+  Not all the types are supported, I've priotrized including all the common types which a person typically would use in programming competitions.
 Feel free to create a PR to include more types.

 > **List of supported types**
 > - [All basic types](https://en.cppreference.com/w/cpp/language/types)